alite13/Regression-House-Prices-Analysis/README.md

 Model - the name of the model.
 Correlation threshold - the lowest allowed correlation value between the target and predictor in the training dataset.
 Input features - the number of input features to a model.
-Influential Points - calculated points that influence the fitted values using Cook's distance.
+Influential Points - influential points calculated using Cook's distance.
 Test RMSE - RMSE of the submitted predictions to Kaggle.

 | Model | Correlation Threshold | Input Features | Influential Points | Test RMSE |